-This two-year award aims to recognize the importance of good clinical or preclinical research and to encourage early career investigators to pursue studies focused on furthering understanding of disease mechanisms, diagnosis, or treatment of all forms of adrenoleukodystrophy (ALD).
+This award aims to recognize the importance of good clinical or preclinical research and to encourage early career investigators to pursue studies focused on furthering understanding of disease mechanisms, diagnosis, or treatment of peripheral neuropathy.

-This award will consist of a commitment of \$65,000 per year for two years, plus a \$10,000 per year stipend to support education and research-related costs for a total of \$150,000.
+Each award will consist of a commitment of \$65,000 per year for two years, plus a \$10,000 per year stipend to support education and research-related costs for a total of \$150,000.
 Supplementation of the award with other grants is permissible, but to be eligible to apply for this award, the other grant source(s) cannot exceed \$75,000 annually.